StevenZhangzhexu/EdgeDet/README.md

 # Edge Detection in C#
-Below is an example of the edge detection process:
+Below is an example of the edge detection result:

 | Input Image | Output Image |
 |----------------------------------|----------------------------------|